yosoyfreeman/yosoyfreeman.github.io/_assets/test-asset.md

 title: "Freeman's Library for Material Maker"
 excerpt: >
   An open source library with a variety of generic procedural materials.
-  An open source material library made with Material Maker This open source library consists of a variety of generic procedural materials.
 header:
   teaser: https://placehold.co/500x300?text=Freeman%27s+Library+for+Material+Maker
   overlay_image: /assets/images/home/oddworld_header.jpg